amjad-aburaya/FML-webseite/README.md

 Login will help us more in the future work when we add the machine learning prediction to the website.

 ## Future Work
+1. Clone the FML project with website.
+1. Add a live trading in webseite.
+1. Add a payment method.